wp-graphql/wp-graphql/docs/upgrading.md

 - Reviewing the release notes for any breaking changes that might apply to your setup.
 - Searching the WPGraphQL Discord or GitHub Discussions to see if others have encountered similar issues.
 - If the problem persists, open a GitHub Issue or ask for help in the WPGraphQL Discord.

+> [!TIP]
+> For best results, review the upgrade guide and release notes, and consider reaching out to the community on Discord or GitHub Discussions if issues persist.

 ### 3. **How can I test new versions before upgrading my production environment?**